cyberomin/cyberomin.github.io/_posts/2015-07-09-konga-journey.markdown

 title:  "Konga, the journey so far"
 date:   2015-07-10 10:49:00
 categories: konga, startup
-description: Today, 3 years ago, konga.com went live.
+description: "Today, 3 years ago, konga.com went live.
 This day has been permanently etched in my memory.
 I wouldn't forget it in a hurry.
 I still remember the excitement, the frenzy while trying to deliver our first and probably only order for that day - July 10th, 2012.
-I still remember the customer's name(Kehinde LALEYE), even that of the delivery man(Moses GIMBA)..
+I still remember the customer's name(Kehinde LALEYE), even that of the delivery man(Moses GIMBA)"
 ---

 <p>Today, 3 years ago, konga.com went live.
 This day has been permanently etched in my memory.